sebastianromerocruz/CS1114-material/lectures/while_loops/README.md

 - Ask the user for their age.
     - If the user's age is 17 years or older, print `"ALLOWED"`.
     - If the user's age is under 17 and the rating of the movie is R, then ask the user to enter `'y'` or `'Y'` if they are accompanied by anybody, or `'n'`/`'N'`.
 If they enter either of the latter two character, print `"NOT ALLOWED"`.
-- If the user enters '`y`' or `'Y`' for the above sub-bullet, then ask them for the age of the person accompanying them.
+- If the user enters `'y'` or `'Y'` for the above sub-bullet, then ask them for the age of the person accompanying them.
     - If that person is 17 years or older, print `"ALLOWED"`, otherwise, print `"NOT ALLOWED"`.

 Sample executions (your formatting does not need to look the same):